Music Director - John Charles (J.-C.) Coolen

 Priscilla Li directs, and rings in, the bell choir at Scarborough Chinese Alliance Church where she is the choir conductor and organist.
 She works as a translator of church music books and hymn texts.
 She also rings handbell solos.

 Linda Wilson began ringing handbells in 1999 with The Bells of St. Andrew's in Scarborough and rang with them until 2004.
 She also rang for a number of years with Quintessence Handbell Ensemble.
-Linda first rang with The Bronze Foundation on and off since its beginning in 2001, and most recently since 2015.
+Linda has rung with The Bronze Foundation on and off since its beginning in 2001, and most recently since 2015.
 She is also a fill-in ringer with Bells of Bowmanville.
 Linda is a past music director at St. Stephen's Presbyterian Church in Scarborough.
 She lives in Scarborough with her husband and two sons.
-Linda works as a family lawyer in Oshawa.
+Linda works as a family lawyer in Ajax.